 Fitzroy Lee, Ph.D.

-Interim Chief Financial Officer
+Acting Chief Financial Officer

 Government of the District of Columbia

-Good afternoon, Chairman Mendelson and Members of the Committee of the Whole.
+Good morning, Chairman Mendelson and Members of the Committee of the Whole.
 I am Eric M. Cannady, Deputy Chief Financial Officer for the Office of Budget and Planning (OBP) within the Office of the Chief Financial Officer (OCFO).
-I am here today to testify on the FY 2020 performance and FY 2021 plans of OBP.
-I am honored to appear today and present testimony on the accomplishments of my office and our plans for improving OBP's performance and the services we offer to residents and District agencies.
+I am here today to testify on the FY 2021 performance and FY 2022 plans of OBP.
+I am honored to appear today and present testimony on the accomplishments of my office and our plans for improving OBP's performance and the services we offer to District residents and agencies.
 With me today is James Spaulding, Associate Deputy Chief Financial Officer for OBP.